revanth12168/learn-shell/README.md

 ### we will learn shell here
 ### we will write the shell from here
-1. Good Editor
+1. Variables
-2. Front is nice
+2. loops
-3. hi for now
+3. Functions
+4. SED Editor